 - 31. Shell Oil and Tesoro PHAs conducted on the NHT unit cited non-specific, judgment-based qualitative safeguards that in light of the April 2010 incident were not effective.
 Following the April 2010 incident the L&I Division of Occupational Safety and Health (DOSH) issued citations to Tesoro relating to its PHA program, but they were not associated with evaluating the effectiveness of safeguards such as the robustness of the HTHA prevention program.
 If the Washington PSM standard had required an evaluation and documentation of safeguard effectiveness, Shell Oil and Tesoro would have been obligated to conduct such an analysis.
 (Section 7.4) - 32.
 In the 2006 Tesoro NHT unit PHA, Tesoro discontinued a review of its corrosion control program and a specific mechanical integrity checklist associated with the corrosion program after concluding that they were "not a legal requirement."
 The state of Washington PSM regulation did not require this review.
 Tesoro conducted the optional review ineffectively and then terminated it when the company determined that it was not strictly required.
-By shifting the responsibility for risk management to the duty holder, the safety case would require continual risk reduction and performance of an effective DMHR.
+An enhanced regulatory system with goal-setting attributes would require continual risk reduction and performance of an effective DMHR.
 This review is not just an activity but must meet the goal of preventing equipment failures.
 (Sections 5.3.4 and 7.2.1) - 33.
-Under the existing US and Washington regulatory systems, including the PSM standard and the U.S. Environmental Protection Agency (EPA) Risk Management Program (RMP), there is no requirement to reduce risks to a specific risk target such as ALARP, which is a hallmark of the safety case regulatory regime widely used overseas.
-While the Clean Air Act (CAA) directed the EPA to promulgate the RMP regulations "to provide, to the greatest extent practicable, for the prevention and detection of accidental releases of regulated substances,"27 there is no RMP ALARP requirement.
+Under the existing US and Washington regulatory systems, including the PSM standard and the U.S. Environmental Protection Agency (EPA) Risk Management Program (RMP), there is no requirement to reduce risks to a specific risk target such as ALARP.
+While the Clean Air Act (CAA) directed the EPA to promulgate the RMP regulations "to provide, to the greatest extent practicable, for the prevention and detection of accidental releases of regulated substances," there is no RMP ALARP requirement.
 Under both the PSM and RMP regulations, an employer must "control" hazards when conducting a PHA of a covered process.
 However, there is no requirement to address the effectiveness of the controls or to use the hierarchy of controls.
 Thus, a PHA can satisfy the regulatory requirements even though it might inadequately identify or control major hazards.
 In addition, there is no requirement to submit PHAs to the regulator, and the regulator is not responsible for assessing the quality of the PHA or the effectiveness of proposed safeguards, resulting in a regulatory system that is often reactive and frequently becomes involved in examining the details of process safety programs only after a major process accident.
 (Section 7.4)

-27 42 U.S.C. §7412(r)(7)(B)(i) (1990).
+&lt;sup>27 42 U.S.C. §7412(r)(7)(B)(i) (1990).